cynthialmy/cynthialmy.github.io/_posts/2025-01-15-airwallex.md

 ## What I Took Away

 Infrastructure becomes a product problem the moment customers feel its failure.
-Enterprise customers do not adopt a payments platform for the corridors that already work well.
-They adopt it because they trust it will handle the corridors that are hard.
+Enterprise customers adopt a payments platform because they trust it to handle difficult corridors consistently.

 Every validation rule is a product decision that trades conversion against reliability.
 Treating validation as purely an engineering concern ignores the business consequences of both false blocks and false passes.
 The highest-impact work in payments makes complexity invisible: the best payment experience is the one where nothing goes wrong.